Jean de Lattre de Tassigny: Between the wars

 In February 1919, de Lattre was assigned to the 18th Military District section at Bordeaux, where his duties included providing recreation for American troops prior to their repatriation.
 At the end of the year he joined the 49th Infantry Regiment, which was stationed at Bayonne.
 From 1921 to 1926, he was in Morocco, where he participated in the campaigns of the Rif War.
 He became the head of the Third Bureau (the staff section responsible for operations) of the Meknes area, and directed operations in Upper Moulouya.
 These normally involved two or more columns, each with between four and eight battalions of infantry and attached artillery and transport, converging on a locality.
 The following year operations moved on to the rugged Taza Province.
 De Lattre was critical of the tactics used by Marshal Philippe Pétain, which he regarded as slow, expensive and materialistic.
 He was slashed in the right cheek by an assailant wielding a dagger on 13 March 1924, resulting in a prominent scar, and he was wounded in the knee by a bullet on 26 August 1925 during a reconnaissance mission.
-He was promoted to the rank of chef de bataillon on 25 June 1926.
+He was promoted to the rank of chef de bataillon (commandant) on 25 June 1926.

 De Lattre returned to France, where he spent several weeks with his parents at Mouilleron-en-Pareds.
 At a luncheon given by a deputy for Vendée, he met Simonne Calary de Lamazière, the nineteen-year-old daughter of a Paris deputy.
 They met again at a party on the Île d'Yeu, an island off the Vendée coast.
 They were married on 22 March 1927, at Saint-Pierre-de-Chaillot in Paris.
 They had one child, Bernard de Lattre de Tassigny, who was born on 11 February 1928.
-De Lattre was also "generally suspected of homosexual leanings."
 (Driving with him on his daily tour of inspection in January 1945, the seventeen-year-old John Julius Norwich recalled: "I did have a little trouble keeping his hand off my thigh in the car on the way home...but nothing serious.")